imifos/digitalforensics-workspace/log2timeline_elastic/README.md

 The problem will be addressed by this issue later-on: https://github.com/log2timeline/plaso/issues/1879

+IMPORTANT: This script is a "hack" and not a full-fledged "download and run" application.
+You will need to adapt it in order to make it do what you want it to do.
+Moreover, it has no connection to the PLASO project and once enhancement 1879 is implemented you should go for this solution.

 Tested with log2timeline 20180818.

 IMPORTANT: This is a "hack" and not a full-fledged "download and run" application.
 You will need to adapt it in order